 Year 9, Jacks Corner Road, Kangaroo Valley, NSW

 The Glengarry two-term residential experience is conducive to boys' rapid social development, a rite of passage into manhood.
 Located in the pristine Kangaroo Valley, two hours south west of Sydney, Glengarry provides a learning environment with the highest level of Outdoor Industry Recreation Council (ORIC) accreditation with extensive state-of-the-art safety and risk management procedures.
 Here, boys learn the tools they need to grow into fine young men.

 416 Culburra Road, Wollumboola, NSW

-Cradled between national parks, the Shoalhaven River delta and Culburra Beach, is the beautiful Bannockburn campus.
-Located on approximately 300 hectares in size, the property is known as the College's Active Learning campus.
+Cradled between national parks, the Shoalhaven River delta and Culburra Beach, is the beautiful Bannockburn.
+The property is an active learning environment located on approximately 300 hectares in size.